Being a farm producer

 Any agricultural, horticultural, avicultural, livestock, or forest product in its raw state or partly or wholly processed by or for the producer, and any beverage or food product derived from it.
 Aquacultural products count as agricultural products.

-See official documents regarding the Farm Producers ActThis link will open in a new window.
+See official documents regarding the This link will open in a new windowFarm Producers ActThis link will open in a new window.

 To register as a producer with the UPA, you need recognized producer status under the law.